jethroflanagan/amd-in-a-box/README.md

 ### Package naming convention
 *Roadmap:* Disabling the "package name" naming (`path.to.FileName`) via the config and working with other file naming conventions (e.g. hyphens).

 Packages are converted to camel case names from underscore style file naming conventions.
 So `here/is/my/class_name` becomes `here.is.my.ClassName`.
 This is taken from Java and ActionScript 3.
-Since this is not be a preferred naming style in the JS community, this will soon be disabled by default.
+Since this may not be a preferred naming style in the JS community, this will soon be disabled by default.

 ## Example